adobe/aio-theme/README.md

 ### Locally

-To upgrade to the latest version of `@adobe/gatsby-theme-aio`, simply run `npm update` if you have defined the dependency with a version range selector.
+To upgrade to the latest version of the theme, simply run `npm update` if you have defined the dependency with a version range selector.
 If not, update the version of the dependency by setting the version manually in the `package.json` and run `npm install`.

 This will also update the lock file `package-lock.json`.

 ### Automated

-We recommend to setup [GitHub dependabot](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/keeping-your-dependencies-updated-automatically) in your Gatsby site repository.
+We recommend to setup [GitHub dependabot](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/keeping-your-dependencies-updated-automatically) in your site repository.
 Simply copy the [dependabot](https://github.com/AdobeDocs/dev-site-documentation-template/blob/main/.github/dependabot.yml) file in your `.github` folder.

-The bot will automatically submit pull requests to keep your version of `@adobe/gatsby-theme-aio` up to date.
-Please make sure to use a version range selector for your dependencies in your `package.json `e.g `"@adobe/gatsby-theme-aio": "^2.1.5"`.
+The bot will automatically submit pull requests to keep your version of the theme up to date.
+Please make sure to use a version range selector for your dependencies in your `package.json`.

 ## Issue tracker

-Use the [GitHub issue tracker](https://github.com/adobe/gatsby-theme-aio/issues) to report issues, ask questions or log feature requests.
+Use the [GitHub issue tracker](https://github.com/adobe/aio-theme/issues) to report issues, ask questions or log feature requests.
 Any feedback is welcome !

 Please check existing issues before filing anything new.